 5. Digital Commerce – buying and selling goods electronically, purchasing online, selling online

-6. Digital Law – knowing the responsibility of the digital usage law, including copyright and fair use, theft, hacking, etc.
+6. Digital Law – knowing the responsibility of digital usage law, including copyright and fair use, theft, hacking, etc.

 7. Digital Health and Wellness – recognizing the physical, emotional, and psychological implications to a person’s well-being in regards to technology

-8. Digital Security – knowing how to be safe and protect information, as well as how to implement preventative methods to avoid threats.
+8. Digital Security – knowing how to be safe and protect the information, as well as how to implement preventative methods to avoid threats.

 9. Digital Rights and Responsibilities – online citizen rights, such as privacy, freedom of speech, etc.

 Were you given the golden rule to follow as a child?
 “Treat others as you would want to be treated.”
-This appropriate behavior for children and adults applies to online presence as well.
+This appropriate behavior for children and adults applies to an online presence as well.
 In Virginia Shea’s book, Netiquette, Ms. Shea provides core rules for maintaining an online presence with proper etiquette.
-It boils down to having proper etiquette both in person and online.
+It boils down to having proper etiquette both in-person and online.
 You can view her rules here.

 Technology CAN be your Friend

 Some students are fearful or reluctant to using technology.
 It is important to ease the discomfort of these students because technology is here to stay and it should be embraced in appropriate contexts.
-Unless of course you plan on living off the grid in the woods of Maine, you will someday encounter a situation in which computer/technology skills will come in handy.
+Unless of course, you plan on living off the grid in the woods of Maine, you will someday encounter a situation in which computer/technology skills will come in handy.